courtney-maynard/data440/hw2/hw2_report.md

 ### Q3 Commentary:

-I decided to create one file for the analysis of date-times and number of mementos.
-Using the saved json files from the previous steps, I was able to find the oldest datetime associated with each URI-R. Since I gave each link its own numbered json file, it was easier to match up the datetime and number of mementos with each URI-R and save it in a dataframe, then csv, for analysis.
+I created one file to analyze date-times and the number of mementos.
+Using the saved JSON files from the previous steps, I was able to find the oldest date-time associated with each URI-R. Since I gave each link its own numbered JSON file, it was easier to match up the datetime and number of mementos with each URI-R and save it in a dataframe, then CSV, for analysis.

 *Q: What URI-Rs had the most mementos?
 Did that surprise you?*